KarstSkarn/KhromaCoder/README.md

-# Khroma Coder 1.0.17 Readme
+# Khroma Coder 1.0.18 Readme
 [![KCIcon](https://raw.githubusercontent.com/KarstSkarn/KhromaCoder/main/KhromaCoderLogo.ico "KCIcon")](https://raw.githubusercontent.com/KarstSkarn/KhromaCoder/main/KhromaCoderLogo.ico "KCIcon")

 YouTube Demo Video: https://www.youtube.com/watch?v=30oVjJnQ5Og

-### Readme Index
+### Khroma Coder 1.0.18 Version Features
+- Fixed bugs happening with small files; now it can encode any small file without any issue.
+- Some UI bugfixes and corrections.
+- Minor level of optimization in the Encoding / Decoding process.
+- Minor corrections in the way it fetches some file data.
+- Ensured that can encode any size of file (Refering to big files) but stills pending some level of optimization.
+- Trimmed unused dependencies code so the size of the executable went down considerably.

 ### Khroma Coder 1.0.17 Version Features
 - Main release; just basic features.
-- Possibility to encode files with 4bpxx, 16bppx and 24bppx densities in .mp4 files and decoding them.
+- Possibility to encode files with 4bpxx, 16bppx and 24bppx densities in .mp4 files and decoding them (Mono 1bppx / Dual 2bppx are disabled, check the manual for more details).
 - Windows 10/11 Compatible.
 - x64 Compatible only.
-- Some glitches fix / optimization still pending but already functional.
+- Includes an encoded test file.
-- Easy to use UI.
+- Friendly UI.
 - Basic user manual in <.pdf> format released.

 ### Common FAQ